-TORONTO, May 11, 2017 /CNW/ - Superior Gold Inc. (“Superior Gold” or the “Company”) (TSX.V:SGI) is pleased to announce the results of the ongoing underground diamond drill program at its 100%-owned Plutonic Gold Mine in Western Australia.
-The drilling has been conducted since the Company completed the acquisition of the Plutonic Gold Mine on October 12, 2016, until March 17, 2016.
+TORONTO, Jan.
+17, 2018 - Superior Gold Inc. ("Superior Gold" or the "Company") (TSX.V:SGI) is pleased to announce additional results from the ongoing underground diamond drill program at its 100%-owned Plutonic Gold Mine in Western Australia.
+The drilling was conducted from late September to the end of November 2017 and is part of the year-round ongoing program of underground drilling.

-Results are provided for 281 drill holes for a total of more than 21,000 metres.
-The drill holes were primarily completed for resource definition and grade control.
-18 of these holes were conducted as part of the underground exploration program.
-The costs of the program are included within Superior Gold’s All in Sustaining Costs, and are separate from the Company’s larger scale surface and underground exploration program currently being planned.
-Resource definition was designed to increase the confidence level of the resource in areas where drilling was limited.
+Results are provided for 129 drill holes for a total of more than 11,000 metres.
+The drill holes were completed for resource definition and grade control purposes.
+Resource definition was designed to increase the confidence level of the resource in areas where drilling was limited as part of the ongoing work to upgrade resources to reserves.
 Grade control drilling was completed to provide additional information for stope design ahead of mining.
-The exploration holes were completed to test previously undrilled areas, in the search for possible extensions of mineralization to potentially expand the overall resource.

-The drilling focussed on 8 zones – Area 134; Baltic; Caribbean; Caspian; Cortez; Indian; Pacific; and Timor.
-Significant intersections were encountered in all zones.
+The drilling focussed on seven zones – Area 134; Caribbean; Caspian; Cortez; Indian; Pacific; and Timor.
+A number of significant intersections were encountered.

-The most significant exploration intersections are highlighted in Table 1 below.
+The most significant intersections are summarized in Table 1 below:

-Scientific and technical information in this press release has been reviewed and approved by Simon Lawson who is a member of the AusIMM and a “qualified person” within the meaning of NI 43-101.
-Mr. Lawson is an employee of the Company and serves as the Chief Geologist.
+Scientific and technical information in this news release has been reviewed and approved by Pascal Blampain, who is a member of the AusIMM and the Australian Institute of Geoscientists (AIG) and a "qualified person" within the meaning of NI 43-101.
+Mr. Blampain is an employee of the Company and serves as Chief Geologist.